Apertura 2012 Copa MX

-The Copa 2012 MX Apertura was the 68th staging of the Copa MX football tournament, the 41st staging in the professional era and the first played since the 1996–97 edition.
+The Copa 2012 MX Apertura was the 68th staging of the Copa MX football tournament.
+This edition was the first played since the 1996–97 edition.

 The tournament started on July 24, 2012, and concluded on October 31, 2012.
 In the final, Dorados de Sinaloa won the cup over Correcaminos 5–4 on penalties, after a 2–2 draw.

 Participants Apertura 2012

 This tournament will feature all the clubs from the Liga MX, excluding those that will participate in the 2012–13 CONCACAF Champions League (Santos, Tigres, Monterrey and Guadalajara) and 14 from the Ascenso MX (everyone except Cruz Azul Hidalgo).